-- 1. examining the occupational health and safety risks and impacts in the Sector, including those relating to violence and harassment in the workplace, and the Psychological Health and Safety in the Workplace Standard; - 2. conducting an annual gap analysis to inform the development of strategies to reduce the number of injuries and claims duration; - 3. developing resources, delivering education/training, and promoting best practices on topics that include: - (a) Psychologically healthy and safe workplaces - (b) Violence or aggressive conduct in the workplace, including risk assessments - (c) Standards for JOSH committees, and - (d) Any other OHS topic that would be of material benefit to the Sector.
+- 1. examining the occupational safety and health risks and impacts experienced by workers in the Sector, including those relating to violence and harassment in the workplace, and the Psychological Health and Safety in the Workplace Standard; - 2. conducting an annual gap analysis to inform the development of strategies to reduce the number of injuries experienced by workers in the Sector and their claims duration; - 3. developing resources, delivering education/training, and promoting best practices on topics that include: - (a) Psychologically safe and healthy workplaces, - (b) Violence or aggressive conduct (including sexual and verbal abuse) in the workplace, including risk assessments, - (c) Standards for JOSH committees, - (d) Cultural safety and awareness in workplaces, and - (e) Any other OSH topic that would be of material benefit to the Sector.

-The Council's activities will be guided by the following principles:
+The Working Committee's activities will be guided by the following principles:

-- 1. It will identify provincial priorities, strategies or projects that utilize new or existing occupational health, safety and violence prevention initiatives to meet overall goals of workplace injury and illness prevention.
-It will seek out and collaborate with employees and employers, experts in the field, and other similar provincial level organizations, both to benefit from their experience and adapt successful strategies and resources, as well as to ensure coordinated and consistent approaches across the broader public sector, including with the Community Health Sector; - 2.
-Provincial priorities, strategies or projects will be: - (a) responsive to current Sector needs and be capable of being translated into practical applications at the worksite level; - (b) based on the latest evidence and data; - (c) Reflective of best occupational health and safety practices; - (d) Have measureable performance expectations and an evaluation plan; - (e) Supported by the Unions, Employers and CSSEA; - (f) developed, implemented, and evaluated in consideration of available resources and a reasonable expectation of success. - 3.
-It will make recommendations to the Joint Training Committee on joint educational opportunities. - 4.
-It will collaborate with the Sick Leave, Illness and Injury Plans and Benefit Improvement Costs Committee (MOA 13) (NOTE: WorkSafe BC Project); and - 5.
+- 1. It will focus on Community Social Services workers' experiences. - 2.
+It will identify provincial priorities, strategies or projects that utilize new or existing occupational safety and health, mental health, cultural safety, and violence prevention initiatives to meet overall goals of workplace injury and illness prevention.
+It will collaborate with the Community Social Services Health and Safety Association of BC, employees and employers, experts in the field, and other similar provincial level organizations, both to benefit from their experience and adapt successful strategies and resources, as well as to ensure coordinated and consistent approaches across the broader public sector, including with the Community Health Sector; - 3.
+The Working Committee's priorities, strategies or projects will be: - (a) responsive to current Community Social Services worker and Sector needs and be capable of being translated into practical applications at the worksite level;

+- (b) based on the latest evidence and data; - (c) reflective of best occupational health and safety practices; - (d) reflective of worker experiences; - (e) have measurable performance expectations and an evaluation plan; - (f) supported by the parties to the Community Living Services, General Services and Indigenous Services collective agreements; - (g) developed, implemented, and evaluated in consideration of available resources and a reasonable expectation of success. - 4.
+It will make recommendations to the Joint Training Committee on joint educational opportunities. - 5.
+It will collaborate with the Sick Leave, Illness and Injury Plans and Benefit Improvement Costs Committee (MOA 13); and - 6.
 It will liaise regularly with, and submit reports and recommendations to, the Sector Committee on an annual basis.

-MEMORANDUM OF AGREEMENT #18 Re: Schedules to Meet Emerging Client Needs collective agreement.
+MEMORANDUM OF AGREEMENT #18 Schedules to Meet Emerging Client Needs

+The parties acknowledge that service delivery models to community social services clients continue to evolve and new service needs may emerge that have yet to be supported by the parties under their collective agreement.
 The parties agree that it is a priority to facilitate access to services, and further agree that new types of scheduling provisions should be explored in order to deliver the community social services that clients need.
 After due consideration, the parties at the local level will take steps to implement effective schedules that they agree would support the delivery of services that people count on.